Associate of Applied Science

 UC Clermont Office of Accessibility Resources

-The graduating class of 2017 saw 100% of students having a job within six months of graduation.
+The graduating class of 2017 saw 100 percent of students find a job within six months of graduation.
 Their employers rated them as satisfactory in all areas of review.
-One hundred percent (100%) of this class passed the Therapist Multiple Choice Board Exam.
+One-hundred percent of this class passed the Therapist Multiple Choice Board Exam.
 This exam is one of the tools used by our accreditors to evaluate our program.
-This class also has a 100% pass rate for the Clinical Simulation Exam which confers the title of Registered Respiratory Therapist (RRT).
+This class also has a 100 percent pass rate for the Clinical Simulation Exam, which confers the title of Registered Respiratory Therapist (RRT).

 Respiratory care is an excellent, constantly growing and changing field.
-The U.S. Department of Labor reports that respiratory care is one of the fastest-growing careers in the health care field.
-It is expected to grow 19% through 2022.
+The U.S. Department of Labor reports that respiratory care is one of the fastest-growing careers in the health care field, expected to grow 19 percent through 2022.

 At the end of your first year, you may apply for a student license to practice respiratory care in the state of Ohio while finishing your degree program.
 Upon graduation, you will be eligible to sit for the National Board of Respiratory Care (NBRC) exams.
 After passing the board exams, graduates may apply for a state license which allows them to function as a therapist limited only by the scope of practice prescribed by the authorizing state.